Vasundhara Doraswamy: Career

-She is the only Bharatanatyam danseuse to have been invited from India to perform for ‘WORLD PEACE’ conference in Paris under aegis of UNESCO before an audience of 2500 representing 137 countries.
+She is the only Bharatanatyam dancer to have been invited from India to perform for ‘WORLD PEACE’ conference in Paris under aegis of UNESCO before an audience of 2500 representing 137 countries.

+Vasundhara was awarded the Central Sangeet Natak Academy Award for the year 2019.

-A globe-trotting dancer, Dr Vasundhara regularly performs and conducts workshops in Bharatanatyam and Yoga in different countries.
+Vasundhara regularly performs and conducts workshops in Bharatanatyam and Yoga globally.
 She has conducted summer camps for Bharatiya Vidya Bhavan in the UK.
-She has travelled to Czech Republic, Poland, France, Germany, United Kingdom and Austria representing the ICCR [Indian Council for Cultural Relations].
+She has travelled to the Czech Republic, Poland, France, Germany, United Kingdom and Austria representing the ICCR [Indian Council for Cultural Relations].
 Vasundhara's current tours are primarily based in the US, Singapore, Paris and Australia.
-Vasundhara is a visiting Guest Professor at Alabama University in the US.
+Vasundhara is a visiting guest professor at Alabama University in the US.

-For the past 15+ years she has made Louisville her home every summer and has been conferred with the "Honorary Citizen of Louisville" & "Lifetime Achievement Award" in 2012 by The Mayor of Louisville, USA recognizing her contribution to the Art field of Louisville.
+For the past 15+ years she has made Louisville her home every summer and has been conferred with the "Honorary Citizen of Louisville" and "Lifetime Achievement Award" in 2012 by The Mayor of Louisville, USA recognizing her contribution to the art field of Louisville.